dotnet/core-setup/Documentation/design-docs/COM-activation.md

 #### Class Registration

-Registration will depend on the [.NET Core deployment scenario](https://docs.microsoft.com/en-us/dotnet/core/deploying/).
+Registration will depend on the application's [deployment scenario](https://docs.microsoft.com/en-us/dotnet/core/deploying/).

 * [Framework-dependent deployments (FDD)](https://docs.microsoft.com/en-us/dotnet/core/deploying/#framework-dependent-deployments-fdd) - This is most similar to the .NET Framework scenario and registration will be done using the shared framework.
 * [Self-contained deployments (SCD)](https://docs.microsoft.com/en-us/dotnet/core/deploying/#self-contained-deployments-scd) - Registration will be done using the contained framework.

 ##### Registry

-The details of class registration in the registry in .NET Core is still in active investigation, but does not limit the current plan.
+Details of class registration in the registry for .NET Core are under active investigation, but this fact does not limit the current plan.
 At a minimum, registration scripts could be generated for the user via an extension to the [`dotnet.exe`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet?tabs=netcore21) tool, although this approach may be unsatisfactory as a final experience.

 ##### Registration-Free

 [RegFree COM for .NET](https://docs.microsoft.com/en-us/dotnet/framework/interop/configure-net-framework-based-com-components-for-reg) is another style of registration that does not require accessing the registry.
 This approach is complicated by the use of [application manifests](https://docs.microsoft.com/en-us/windows/desktop/SbsCs/application-manifests), but does have benefits for limiting environment impact and simplifying deployment.
-However a limitation of this approach is that the current implementation of RegFree with respect to .NET Framework implies the use of `mscoree.dll`, making use of the current manifest format for .NET Core a broken scenario without a change in the Windows OS.
+A severe limitation of this approach is that in order to use RegFree COM with .NET Framework, the Window OS assumes the use of `mscoree.dll`.
+This assumption makes use of the current manifest format for .NET Core a broken scenario without a change in the Windows OS.

 An example of a RegFree manifest for a .NET Framework class is below - note the absence of specifying a hosting server library (i.e. `mscoree.dll` is implied for the `clrClass` element).